 To assure your understanding, I recommend an appointment in the office to again discuss the surgery, risks and benefits and answer any questions that you have.
 You will also see me that day of surgery, so if any questions come up, we will answer them then.
 Though the surgery is quite safe, there are risks that do go along with this.
 These risks include the risk of anesthetic agents, infection, nerve, vessel, or tendon injury, stiffness, and pain.
 Usually, surgery goes very well and the success rate is high but unfortunately, the results of surgery cannot be guaranteed.

-Most patients will receive an intravenous dosage of an antibiotic at the time of surgery; this does keep the risk of infection under 1%.
+For larger or bony surgeries we will administer an intravenous dosage of an antibiotic at the time of surgery; this does keep the risk of infection under 1%.
 These procedures are considered “clean” procedures and if you have artificial joints or heart valves, the antibiotic that is given at the time of surgery will generally suffice unless the surgeon who implanted your device has told you otherwise.
 For less invasive surgeries, scientific studies have not demonstrated a benefit or need for prophylactic antibiotics

 When you leave surgery, you will have a packet that includes a prescription for pain medication, two appointment cards; one to see the therapist for the dressing and the second to see me for your first check.
 You will also be given a series of instruction sheets that are also included on this website under post operative instructions.